-In addition to the ecological decline, there is potential for reduced air quality due to fugitive dust emissions from the exposed lakebed as the Sea recedes.
+In addition to the ecological decline, fugitive dust emissions from the previously inundated lakebed contributes to poor air quality and can affect human health.
 As more of the Salton Sea lakebed is exposed in the future, additional emissions of fine particulate matter are predicted, which could result in an increase in severity of dust events, the number of non-attainment days for state and federal air quality standards, and the land area that experiences dust impacts.
 Aquatic habitat projects and water-reliant dust suppression projects would reduce the area of exposed lakebed, reducing the available emissive area.
 Waterless dust suppression projects would reduce the emissivity of exposed lakebed and are proposed under this Project Description to further address air quality concerns.